4nd2in/edu/pages/Zero Trust Security.md

 - This is a security model that requires strict identity verification for every user and device trying to access resources on a private network.
 Compared to a traditional network, which trusts everyone in the network, this architecture trusts no one and nothing.
 - This architecture prevents data breaches.
-Even thought it is easy to access the network from outside, it is not possible to gain re
+Even thought it is easy to access the network from outside, it is not possible to gain resources from the network without valid identification.
+- The main technology used for this architecture is
 - Sources
 	- https://www.cloudflare.com/learning/security/glossary/what-is-zero-trust/
 - Tags